What is M-Gender and what is it about?

 So far, there are only a few health promotion offers that are specifically tailored to the needs of informal caregivers.
 Digital approaches in particular have the advantage of being independent of time and that they can be tailored to the needs of the users.
 At the same time, digital approaches may entail practical obstacles.

 The M-Gender project aims to identify central needs and requirements for a health promotion program for informal caregivers.
-For this purpose, we would like to conduct personal interviews with caregiving women and men.
-The results will be incorporated into the development process of a digital intervention to promote mental health among informal caregivers.
-The development of the intervention takes place in regular workshops with users, researchers, and representatives of associations, self-help groups and healthcare providers who are committed to informal caregiving.
-The M-Gender project is financed by the GKV Alliance for Health and carried out by the Leibniz-Institute for Prevention Research and Epidemiology - BIPS and the University of Bremen.
+For this purpose, we conducted personal interviews with caregiving women and men.
+The results were incorporated into the development process of a digital intervention to promote mental health among informal caregivers.
+The development of the intervention took place in regular workshops with users, researchers, and representatives of associations, self-help groups and healthcare providers who are committed to informal caregiving.
+The M-Gender project is financed by the GKV Alliance for Health and carried out in association with the Institute of Public Health and Nursing Research (IPP) by the Leibniz-Institute for Prevention Research and Epidemiology - BIPS.

 Joint intervention development in the Gesundheitswerkstatt Osterholz - How does co-design work?